RayBB/swappa-listing-alert/README.md

 Another solution is to forward the emails directly to Slack.
 This works okay but then you don't see the rich preview of the listing so you have to open the listing to see the price and other details.

 ## Contributing
-* ⭐ the repo if it helped you!
+* :star: the repo if it helped you!
 * There is an opportunity to customize the script by adding price filters, alerting to services other than slack, or logging the data for analysis.
 If you do any of these things feel free to open a ticket to share with others!
 * If you noticed any typos or have ideas for how to make this repo better feel free to make a PR or open an issue.
 * I created this as a GitHub repo so it would be easy for people to find and others could contribute.